-The more challenging storage arrangement is related to a gun kept in a home for protection.
-Secure gun storage practices, however, do not prevent a gun from being accessed quickly in a self-defense scenario.
-In fact, there are affordable options for gun storage that provide owners with access to a gun in a matter of seconds while still keeping them out of the hands of children and people who are at risk of harming themselves or others.
+Finding a storage arrangement for guns kept in homes for protection can be more challenging.
+However, secure gun storage practices do not prevent a gun from being accessed quickly in a self-defense scenario.
+In fact, there are affordable options for gun storage that provide owners with access to a gun in a matter of seconds, while still keeping those guns out of the hands of children and people who are at risk of harming themselves or others.

-There are three key considerations for gun storage that is easily accessible for home defense but prevents access by minors, thieves, or other unauthorized users:
+There are three key considerations for storing guns so that they can be easily accessed for home defense, but not by minors, thieves, or other unauthorized users:

 - Locked boxes that can be opened only by authorized individuals provide important safety.
 Some of the fastest locked boxes open using the owner’s fingerprints in only half a second.
 Boxes that open with RFID “smart” tags using chip technology also allow very quick access.
 Boxes opened with keys or a combination are less desirable options due to the ease of others finding the key or figuring out the code.

-- Owners should choose a device that can be secured so that the gun cannot be stolen.
-Companies manufacture gun storage devices that can be secured in every part of the house.
+- Owners should choose a storage device that can be secured so that the gun cannot be stolen.
+Companies manufacture gun storage devices that can be secured in any part of the house.

 Educating gun owners and changing storage practices are necessary to protect children’s lives.
 However, given the scale of this challenge and the strength of the evidence in their favor, policies that hold adults accountable for failing to securely store their firearms are also a critical part of the solution.

 There is currently no federal law requiring secure storage by gun owners.
 Federal law only requires gun dealers to provide a secure gun storage or gun safety device with the sale of every handgun.
 It does not require that gun owners actually use the device.